Skip to Main Content

 WHAT:

-Reaching the unreached is a Kingdom priority.
+Reaching the unreached is a kingdom priority.
 The King commissioned His Church to make disciples of all nations, be they far or near.
 Those of other religious worldviews, and those of none, are our neighbours, co-workers, fellow students today.
 They are our Jerusalem, Judea and Samaria.
 We must reach them with the Good News of Jesus Christ.
 No passport required.

 INQUIRIES / INTEREST: